-Fellows spend their clinical months rotating through inpatient and outpatient experiences in a variety of settings, and take six weeks of home call for UNC Geriatrics outpatient clinic and the three Continuing Care Retirement Communities covered by the Division of Geriatric Medicine.
+Fellows spend their clinical months rotating through inpatient and outpatient experiences in a variety of settings.
+Specifically, the Fellows take six weeks of home call for UNC Geriatrics outpatient clinic, Parkview Health and Rehabilitation, and the Continuing Care Retirement Communities covered by the Division of Geriatric Medicine.
 For additional information, please see clinical rotations and clinical sites.

-Friday mornings is an academic half-day for the Geriatric Fellows.
-After the Geriatric Division Meeting at 8:30, fellows hear lectures from faculty members in the Division of Geriatrics and other Departments in the School of Medicine.
-At the beginning of the year, these lectures introduce fellows to the comprehensive geriatric assessment, the science of aging, and geriatric syndromes.
-In the second half of the year, fellows use the second hour of didactics to discuss clinical cases, journal articles, and to prepare for boards.
+At the beginning of the year, these lectures introduce fellows to core topics like the comprehensive geriatric assessment, the science of aging, and geriatric syndromes.
+Also, in the second half of the year, fellows use the second hour of didactics to discuss clinical cases, journal articles, and to prepare for boards.
 Guest lecturers from other Departments in the School of Medicine as well as the other Allied Health Schools at UNC give lectures on topics such as:

 - neuropsychiatric testing

 - evaluation of hoarseness

 In addition to high-quality clinical training, the geriatrics curriculum prepares fellows to be clinical educators through a series of didactics in topics such as educational theory, curriculum design, building an educational portfolio and academic curriculum vitae, and learner assessment methods.